coverclock/com-diag-hazer/DISPLAY.md

-jump by an increment of more than one). "pulses" (lower-case 'p') indicates the 1PPS signal (however it is received) has not yet been acquired, or was acquired but subsequently lost; "Pulses" (upper-case 'P') indicates the 1PPS is currently active.
+jump by an increment of more than one). "pulses" (lower-case 'p') indicates the 1PPS signal (however it is received) has not yet been acquired, or was acquired but subsequently lost; "Pulses" (upper-case 'P') indicates the 1PPS signal is currently active.
 There is some deliberate damping or hysteresis of the 1PPS state of health indication, to it may take a few seconds to change even as the counter is incrementing or has stopped incrementing.